aspineon/springboot-security-oauth2-postgresql1/README.md

 This project is created after my learnings from other sample spring boot + security + oauth2 projects.
+Please refer the word document for detailed explanation of the classes and various flows concerning the application.